brianpetro/obsidian-smart-connections/README.md

 	- Ollama
 	- LM Studio
 - Custom API
+### Smart Random Note
+Jump to a not-too-random a note.
+- Limits possible random notes to the Smart Connections for the current note.
+- Opens to specific headings within a note.
 ### Smart Command (Find Notes)
 - Section 'Block' Matching
 	- Description of block matching feature